 Editorial Board member Celebrity Studies

-My current research is focused in four areas:
+My current research is focused in five areas:

 I am interested in supervising research students in the following areas: